-You may choose not to use a undergravel type filter and wish to use a self powered internal filter, or a powered external filter which will give more movement of water in the tank.
+You may choose not to use an undergravel type filter and wish to use a self-powered internal filter, or a powered external filter which will give more movement of water in the tank.
 Fluval Filters and Aqua One Filters are both good choices.
 Fill the tropical fish aquarium to about one third full, using water from the cold tap.
 Pour the water carefully over a plate so that it doesn’t disturb the display.

 Position plants, rocks and bogwood.
 Arrange them to hide the filter and give a feeling of height and depth to your display.
 Do not block the filter inlets or outlet.
 Allow an open swimming space at the front so you can see your fish.

 Add some filter starter to your tropical aquarium.
 This will help to get your filter going if one has been fitted, and contains a unique blend of good filter bacteria that will ensure that the filter is effective in de-toxifying the waste.
-If using live plants add some Plant Food such as Flora Boost Plant Food or you can even add a CO2 unit to the tank which will help feed you plants and keep them healthy.
+If using live plants, add some Plant Food such as Flora Boost Plant Food; or you can even add a CO2 unit to the tank, which will help feed your plants and keep them healthy.

-After a few hours the water temperature should be stable and the water clear.
-Ideally you should run your tropical aquarium for a week or so without fish.
-However if you carefully monitor the water chemistry you can introduce 1 or 2 hardy fish.
+After a few hours, the water temperature should be stable and the water clear.
+Ideally, you should run your tropical aquarium for a week or so without fish.
+However, if you carefully monitor the water chemistry, you can introduce 1 or 2 hardy fish.
 Take your retailer’s advice on which species to choose.
 (Allow a 2-3 week interval before adding any more fish).
-Never add large numbers of fish at a time, otherwise the filter and tropical aquarium will be overwhelmed by the amount of waste, and fish may die from ammonia or nitrite toxicity.
+Never add large numbers of fish at one time, otherwise the filter and tropical aquarium will be overwhelmed by the amount of waste, and fish may die from ammonia or nitrite toxicity.
 It is better to allow the good bacteria to build up at a steady pace in the filter.

-In the first few days the fish are unlikely to eat.
-Try to give them a small amount of tropical fish Food, but if they do not eat it within a few minutes, scoop the food out with a net.
-If left it will clog up the filter and cause water quality problems.
-There are many types of tropical fish foods available for different types of tropical fish, such as tropical flake food, tropical sinking/adhesive tablets which can be stuck to the glass enabling you to watch the fish feed.
-Catfish pellets, Plecostumus tablets/wafers, Algae wafers, Sticks, various frozen and freeze dried foods.
-There are also hatching devices that enable you to breed your own live food, such as a Brine Shrimp hatchery.
+In the first few days, the fish are unlikely to eat.
+Try to give them a small amount of tropical fish food, but if they do not eat it within a few minutes, scoop the food out with a net.
+If the fish food is left, it will clog up the aquarium filter and cause water quality problems.
+There are many types of tropical fish foods available for different types of tropical fish, such as tropical flake food, tropical sinking/adhesive tablets which can be stuck to the glass, enabling you to watch the fish feed.
+Catfish pellets, Plecostumus tablets/wafers, Algae wafers, Sticks, various frozen and freeze dried foods work well too.
+There are also fish hatching devices that enable you to breed your own live food, such as a Brine Shrimp hatchery.

-Depending on the type of tropical fish you wish to keep your local supplier should be able to advise you on their specific requirements like hardness, ph and weather they are brackish water fish which require an element of salt added to the water, and sometimes lighting and heating conditions.
+Depending on the type of tropical fish you wish to keep, your local supplier should be able to advise you on their specific requirements like hardness, pH and climate.
+There are brackish water fish, which require an element of salt added to the water, and sometimes lighting and heating conditions.